 If a store owner inquires the Prodigy team about website development work, it’s explained that Prodigy serves the role of the platform provider and directs the store owner back to the developer who manages the website.

 Overall, Prodigy isn’t a potential competitor.
 It functions as part of your toolbox of resources in case something goes wrong or you can’t resolve a problem for a client.

 How Prodigy Was Built

-With these building blocks, the Prodigy team structured a platform that provides the versatility needed for developers to customize online stores as much as possible.
+With these building blocks, the Prodigy team structured a platform that provides the versatility needed for developers and agencies to customize online stores as much as possible.
 In addition, Prodigy fulfilled the need for a recognizable infrastructure that only requires a small learning curve in situations where explanation to beginners is necessary.